Super-herb Artemisinin kills cancer cells, yeasts, parasites, pathogens like E coli, and viruses

 Malaria kills at least 1 million people across the world each year.
 Artemisia annua, or Sweet Wormwood, is the most effective treatment, especially as the potency of certain drugs has continued to fail.
 The plant came to the fore in the swamps and rain forests of the Vietnam war.
 The Viet-Cong used Artemesia to beat malaria.
 The Americans took their pills.

-The exact understanding of how it works is not fully clear but the ingredient artemisinin seems to attack the mitochodrial membranes of the parasite Plasmodium which causes malaria in humans(1).
+The ingredient artemisinin seems to attack the mitochodrial membranes of the parasite Plasmodium which causes malaria in humans(1).

 All of these were among the first patients in their cities who had fully recovered from the infection, and, like nearly all other patients outside Hubei, they had received a treatment that combined modern medicine and herbal remedies.

 Each province had the right to make its own policy, and Hubei did not routinely treat patients with herbal remedies.
 This prompted the Chinese government’s virus response task force in Wuhan, Hubei’s capital, to send an urgent notice to all agencies and hospitals involved in containing the epidemic in the province, giving them 24 hours to ensure herbal tea was made available for all confirmed and suspected patients.